LAB MEMBERS

 CHRYSOULA KITSOU, PH.D.

-Research Assistant Professor
+Assistant Research Professor

 VIPIN RANA, PH.D.

-Assistant Research Scientist
+Assistant Research Professor

 Dr. Rana obtained his Ph.D. degree from the University of Delhi in India.
-He joined the Pal lab in September 2018 and is currently working as Assistant Research Scientist.
+He joined the Pal lab in September 2018 and is currently working as Assistant Research Professor.
 His project involves discovering the mechanisms of cross-species signaling between the Ixodes scapularis tick and its mammal host.
 Dr. Rana also focuses on understanding the tick innate immune responses regulated by JAK/STAT pathway.
 He enjoys listening to music, traveling, and exploring new places.

 KATHRYN NASSAR, B.S.